PrideInLondon/pride-london-new-app/README.md

 # Pride In London - React Native App

 ## Environment Setup
-Please follow the instructions to setup the environment here (https://reactnative.dev/docs/environment-setup)[https://reactnative.dev/docs/environment-setup].
+Please follow the instructions to setup the environment [here](https://reactnative.dev/docs/environment-setup).

 *NOTE:* Please ensure you select the **React Native CLI Quickstart** instructions, **NOT** the Expo CLI Quickstart.